Worcester Drinking Water - Drought Information

 - Reduce non-essential water use.
 As used herein, non-essential water uses are those that do not have a health or safety impact and are not needed to meet the core function of the department.

-- Notify consecutive systems of actions being taken and require them to implement equivalent drought stage measures to reduce water use by five percent.
+- Notify consecutive systems (outside of Worcester but provided water from Worcester) of actions being taken and require them to implement equivalent drought stage measures to reduce water use by five percent.